-I’ve just received my TYT MD UV380 DMR FM handheld.
+I’m now the proud owner of a TYT MD UV380 DMR FM handheld.
 It covers 70cms and 2 metres as well as VHF marine frequencies and PMR 446.
 This is a professional rather than amateur radio so the programming is somewhat complex… until you get used to it.
 You will need to download the programming software and a codeplug.
 To be honest, setting it up was beyond me so I enlisted the help of Roy, a genius with most things radio and computer related.

 I’ve never been into digital comms and have no knowledge whatsoever of how it all works.
 But, I’ve now been on a couple of repeaters and chatted on Hubnet.
 I’ve been working mainly through our local repeater, GB7CQ – and making some procedural mistakes!
 Leaving up to 10 seconds before replying to a station takes some getting used to.
 And there’s no K on digital repeaters.

-The photo on the right shows the radio with the the external speaker/mic connected and an external aerial.
-I’m using a blue plastic bin to hold the radio upright, which is a bodge really.
-I’m hoping to make a decent stand for the radio when I get time.
 I do have one problem… I’ve run out of aerials!
 The radio could do with a dual band 2 metre 70cms aerial but, for now, it’s connected to a 10 ele 70cms beam.
 Unfortunately, I’m too far away from our 70cms digital repeater to employ the radio’s rubber duck aerial.